These tables show which Pokémon are available in each field.

 When the player starts a new game on either field, the first Pokémon encountered - whether through Catch Mode or Hatch Mode - will always be a Pokémon that can evolve, and it will never be a Rare Pokémon.

-Oddish is considered 'fully evolved' if Vileplume has been caught and the player is playing the Ruby field, or Bellossom is caught and the player is playing the Sapphire field.
+Oddish's evolutionary line is considered to have been completed if Gloom and Vileplume have been caught and the player is playing the Ruby field, or if Gloom and Bellossom have been caught and the player is playing the Sapphire field.

 As a hypothetical example, consider the case where the player is playing the Forest location on the Ruby map.
 Assume the following are all true: